driessenslucas/researchproject/Thesis.md

 **DQN Challenges**: While DQN substantially improved the stability and performance of Q-learning, it was susceptible to significant overestimations of Q-values due to the noise inherent in the approximation of complex functions by deep neural networks.
 This overestimation could lead to suboptimal policies and slower convergence during training.

-**DDQN Solution**: Introduced by Hado van Hasselt et al., DDQN addresses the overestimation problem of DQN by decoupling the action selection from the target Q-value generation—a technique termed "double learning."
+**DDQN Solution**: Introduced by Hado van Hasselt et al., \hyperref[ref16]{[16]} DDQN addresses the overestimation problem of DQN by decoupling the action selection from the target Q-value generation—a technique termed "double learning."
 In traditional DQN, a single neural network is used both to select the best action and to evaluate its value.
 DDQN modifies this by employing two networks:

 - The **current network** determines the action with the highest Q-value for the current state.
-- A separate **target network**, which is a delayed copy of the current network, is used to estimate the Q-value of taking that action at the next state \hyperref[ref19]{[19]}.
+- A separate **target network**, which is a delayed copy of the current network, is used to estimate the Q-value of taking that action at the next state.

 #### The Decoupling Effect